 - Demonstrate excellent customer service

 The basic foundation of selling is to provide the customer with the 4P’s: the right choice of product, at the right place, at the right prices, with the right promotions.
 A good sales promoter will understand this, but also know the 4P’s of the product in-depth:

-- Product: Not only should a good promoter have extensive knowledge of the product, but they should also be familiar with the entire product line and the category of products that it falls in.
-They should also possess knowledge of competitor’s products.
+Product: Not only should an effective promoter have extensive knowledge of the product, but they should also be familiar with the entire product line and the category of products it falls into.
+They should also be familiar with competitors’ products.

-- Placement: Good promoters will know where to best place their table for in-store promotions.
-Ideally, it will be located near the product and in high shopper density areas where your promo will be easily seen.
-The idea is to have your table “disrupt” the shopper on their shopping trip.
-Good promoters will also know the rules for the positioning of specific goods so that they are always in compliance with the retailer or venue they are operating out of.
+Placement: Effective promoters will know where to strategically place their table for in-store promotions.
+Ideally, it will be located near the product and in high-shopper-density areas where your promo will be easily seen.
+The idea is to disrupt the shoppers on their shopping trip.
+Clearly, defined promoters will also know the rules for the positioning of specific goods.
+This is so that they always comply with the retailer or venue they operate at.

-- Price: Price knowledge is important, as customers will often ask about the amount of discount offered, the regular price of the product, and the promotional price.
+Price: Price knowledge is critical, as customers often ask about the discount offered, the regular product price, and the promotional price.
 Price is a large factor in a customer’s purchase decision, so if you can prove that the discount you’re offering is a good deal or that your product is priced cheaper than your competitor’s, you have a better chance of convincing the customer to buy your product.

-- Promotion: Most importantly, good promoters should be aware of all aspects of the promotion, from the advantages it provides to the customer to the marketing materials and point-of-purchase displays that have been planned for the promotion.
+Promotion: Most importantly, marketers and promoters should be aware of all aspects of the promotion, from the advantages it provides to the customer to the marketing materials and point-of-purchase displays planned for the promotion.